sc2-pulse/sc2-pulse/README.md

 Nothing is exposed by default.
 Sc2pulse service port is 8080 by default, expose it directly or add a reverse proxy.

+See [containers/traefik/dispatcher](containers/traefik/dispatcher).
+If directory structure is preserved, you can use it like this `docker compose -f "compose.yaml" -f "containers/traefik/dispatcher/http/compose.yaml" up`

 ## Alternative update
 ### Legacy and profile ladders
 The Blizzard API can sometimes break and return stale data.
 The app checks the API state before every update and will